 - In Hamlet, Rosencrantz and Guildenstern are gotten rid of by the end of Act IV, where Hamlet changes the execution order they're delivering from himself to them.
 The death of Polonius, meanwhile, sets the act in motion.

 - The disciples in Godspell are played as literal clowns and wear clown makeup to mark them out as followers of Jesus.
 He finally calls them together and removes their makeup in the scene immediately preceding his crucifixion and death.
+Making this more a case of Erase The Clowns.

 - Lampshaded in Disgaea DS: During New Game+, the Prinny commentary stops during really emotional scenes, usually prefaced with something to the tune of "I'll shut up for awhile."
 It's back as soon as the dialogue turns goofy again.